AlynxZhou/hikaru/README.md

 Since Hikaru v1.2.11, nib was dropped because [its the only dependency has NodeJS 14 warnings](https://github.com/stylus/nib/issues/347), and many nib features can be done in newer CSS.
 So it was splitted into a single plugin.

-If you need nib for your theme, please install [hikaru-renderer-stylus-nib](https://github.com/AlynxZhou/hikaru-renderer-stylus-nib/) to your site.
+Since Hikaru v1.10.0, Stylus was also dropped, now Hikaru does not contain any CSS preprocessors.

-I may re-add nib into Hikaru if they solve the issue.
+If you need Stylus and nib for your theme, please install [hikaru-renderer-stylus-nib](https://github.com/AlynxZhou/hikaru-renderer-stylus-nib/) to your site.